StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <p align="justify">

-My unusually diverse (perhaps random!) education resulted from an early fascination with the natural world, and the ability of science, engineering, and maths to help understand and describe the world.
+My unusually diverse (somewhat random!) education resulted from an early fascination with the natural world, and the ability of science, engineering, and maths to help understand and describe the world.
 More practically, it resulted from the difficulty I had choosing a